Choosing your Cosmetic Surgeon

 The American Board of Cosmetic Surgery is the only written and oral certifying board specifically devoted to examining a surgeon’s skill exclusively in cosmetic surgery of the face, breast, body, cosmetic dermatology, cosmetic surgical principles, and patient safety.
 It is an independent sub-specialty board that examines and certifies qualified surgeons who are already board certified from various disciplines including facial plastic surgery, general surgery, plastic surgery, otolaryngology, oculoplastic surgery, and oral-maxillofacial surgery.

-Dr. Michael Thornton is a board certified Cosmetic Surgeon and Diplomate of the American Board of Cosmetic Surgery (ABCS).
-He also serves on the Board of Trustees of the ABCS and also serves as an oral board examiner whereby he actively participates in the oral examination process for future Diplomate candidates.
+Dr. Michael Thornton is a double board certified Cosmetic Surgeon and Diplomate of the American Board of Cosmetic Surgery (ABCS).
+He serves on the Board of Trustees of the ABCS and also serves as an oral board examiner for the ABCS whereby he actively participates in the oral examination process for future Diplomate candidates.

 What type of training is required to be Board Certified in Cosmetic Surgery?